-Pinot Gris: An often spicy and medium-bodied grape, Pinot Gris has become a favorite at Bonacquisti recently.
+Pinot Grigio: An often spicy and medium-bodied grape, Pinot Grigio has become a favorite at Bonacquisti recently.
 It’s the base for the 2010 Bella Risa (although we didn’t get it from Colorado this year).
-In future vintages, we plan on finding more Colorado Pinot Gris instead of sourcing it from the West Coast.
+In future vintages, we plan on finding more Colorado Pinot Grigio instead of sourcing it from the West Coast.

 Riesling: The classic German grape from Rhine and Mosel is another grape that, like Cabernet Franc, often gets pegged as one that can put Colorado on the map.
 But our climate is nothing like Germany or Austria, meaning Rieslings here are a hoot.
 The acids are a little lower (making them easier to drink on their own) and it is mostly produced in an off-dry manner, meaning there’s just a little residual sugar left in the wine.